 As of December 31, 2015 and 2016, our consolidated balance sheets included a deferred tax asset in the amount of \$2.2 billion and \$3.9 billion, respectively, attributable to the future benefit from the utilization of certain net operating loss carryforwards.
 The reason for this increase is that during the year ending December 31, 2016, our Luxembourg subsidiaries recorded various impairment charges in their Luxembourg GAAP books.
 Due to our full valuation allowance on deferred tax assets in our Luxembourg subsidiaries, these impairment charges had no impact on our tax expense.
 In addition, our balance sheets as of December 31, 2015 and December 31, 2016 included \$46.3 million and \$28.7 million of deferred tax assets, respectively, attributable to the future benefit from the utilization of tax credit carryforwards.
-As of December 31, 2016, we had tax-effected U.S. federal, state and other foreign tax net operating loss carryforwards of \$5.6.4 million expiring, for the most part, between 2021 and 2036, and tax effected Luxembourg net operating loss carryforwards of \$3.9 billion without expiration.
-These Luxembourg GAAP related to investments in subsidiaries, goodwill and other intangible assets.
-Our alternative minimum tax credit carryforward of \$8.9 million may be carried forward indefinitely, our foreign tax credit carryforward of \$1.7.2 million may be carried forward to years between 2023 and 2026, and the \$2.6 million research and development credit may be carried forward to 2036.
+As of December 31, 2016, we had tax-effected U.S. federal, state and other foreign tax net operating loss carryforwards of \$56.4 million expiring, for the most part, between 2021 and 2036, and tax effected Luxembourg net operating loss carryforwards of \$3.9 billion without expiration.
+These Luxembourg net operating loss carryforwards were caused primarily by our interest expense, satellite depreciation and amortization and impairment charges under Luxembourg GAAP related to investments in subsidiaries, goodwill and other intangible assets.
+Our alternative minimum tax credit carryforward of \$8.9 million may be carried forward indefinitely, our foreign tax credit carryforward of \$17.2 million may be carried forward to years between 2023 and 2026, and the \$2.6 million research and development credit may be carried forward to 2036.